glebmish/GSoC-appleseed-final-code-submission/Readme.md

 After first contact with appleseed I fixed some bugs and implemented a small project to get familiar with people, codebase and workflow in organization.
 Project was to implement packaging appleseed projects to zip-based containers with _appleseedz_ format.

-Appleseed project is consisted of main _appleseed_ file and dependencies like textures.
+appleseed project is consisted of main _appleseed_ file and dependencies like textures.
 In _appleseed_ file all paths to dependencies are listed.
 Previously you would need to keep original project structure or manually change paths in _appleseed_ file to be able to open projet shared by another user.
 With _applessedz_ projects users can easily share their scenes because all files are stored in the archive and project structure will always be the same.

 During this project I designed and implemented zip-based project format called _appleseedz_ and added ability to natively read and write _appleseedz_ format in all appleseed components.